Football in Ukraine

 Football is the most popular sport in Ukraine.
-The Ukrainian Association of Football (previously Football Federation of Ukraine) is the national governing body and is responsible for overseeing all aspects of the game of football in the country.
+Over half of the people in Ukraine are interested in football.
+The Ukrainian Association of Football (previously Football Federation of Ukraine) is the national governing body and is responsible for overseeing all aspects of football game in the country.
 It was organised in 1991 to replace the Soviet republican-level Football Federation of Ukrainian SSR, created earlier in the 1920s as part of the Soviet system of physical culture councils.
 The Ukrainian Association of Football is a non-governmental organization and is a member of the National Olympic Committee of Ukraine.